-We received 14 applications last year, and the time for completion of review improved compared to 2021.
+We received 9 applications last year, and the time for completion of review remained very acceptable compared to 2022.
 We remain encouraged that real life research remains as important to real-life researchers as it does to the ADEPT Chair and reviewers.